-Dissolved oxygen levels in the lake had a similar pattern (Figure 4).
+Dissolved oxygen levels in the lake had a similar pattern, although the intensity of the chemocline in July was much stronger than the intensity of the thermocline (Figure 4).
 In July, surface water was well oxygenated, while water below 8 m depth was nearly anoxic (e.g. dissolved oxygen = 0).
-In late June, water near the lake bottom also had low oxygen concentrations, due to decomposition at the lake bed.
-The oxygen levels in surface layers of Kehewin Lake were within the acceptable range for surface water quality, according to Alberta Environment guidelines ($DO \ge 5.0 \text{ mg/L}$).
+In mid-August and early September, oxygen levels throughout the whole water column were similar (e.g. no chemocline existed and Kehewin Lake was unstratified) at 5 - 6 mg/L. On all three sampling dates, the oxygen levels in surface layers of Kehewin Lake were within the acceptable range for surface water quality, according to Alberta Environment guidelines (DO $\ge 5.0$ mg/L).